HN1997/Web-Server-Nodejs/README.md

   cd back-end
   # Install dependencies (use yarn or npm)
   yarn install
-  # Optional, fill the database with initial data
-  bin/init
+  # Do not use the init file
   # Start the back-end
   bin/start
   ```